hellerve/blog/posts/Discovering_ptrace_Is_Discovering_Pain.md

 change for the better, emerge as more productive members of society.
 I even applaud some updates that break my software, because they provide soothing for my code that has been plagued by a sore for no good reason.
-Sometimes, however, the updates don’t lead anywhere; either they don’t adress a need/make things worse or they introduce incompatibilities that make supporting multiple platforms harder for the user.
+Sometimes, however, the updates don’t lead anywhere; either they don’t address a need/make things worse or they introduce incompatibilities that make supporting multiple platforms harder for the user.
 OS X’s API is a prime example for both of these points.